Emily Ratajkowski Shows Off Black Lacy Bra In New Ad For DKNY

 In the video, she can be seen lounging around a room doing various mundane activities in a seductive manner like reading the newspaper, typing on a laptop and eating an apple.

 This isn’t Ratajkowski’s first time modeling for the iconic New York-based fashion brand.
-She famously walked around New York, “doing errands” like walking her dog, in her underwear for their “#GoodMorningDKNY” campaign in 2017.
+She famously walked around New York “doing errands” like walking her dog in her underwear for their “#GoodMorningDKNY” campaign in 2017.
 From the looks of it, this new campaign is a continuation of the “hot girl doing regular things” theme from last year.

 The leggy 27-year-old model has become known for sharing photos to her millions of Instagram followers where she’s showing a lot of skin.
-As The Inquisitr previously reported, her last Instagram post was a video in which she’s wearing a high-cut burgundy bikini with a plunging neckline.
+As the Inquisitr previously reported, her last Instagram post was a video in which she’s wearing a high-cut burgundy bikini with a plunging neckline.
 When she turns around in the video, she reveals that it’s actually a G-string, which gives viewers a clear view of her derriere.

 But, Ratajkowski isn’t just a pretty face and body, she owns and operates the line that sells the burgundy swimsuit.
 The brand is called Inamorata Swim and it currently has 228,000 followers on Instagram.